 What do a wave, a restaurant and an Eskimo woman’s leather pants all have in common?
 It isn’t the setup for a groan-worthy joke, but rather the possible names of an iconic Finnish design.
 Alternately known as the Aalto Vase, Savoy Vase and Eskimåkvinnans skinnbyxa (say that 10 times fast—I’ll wait), Alvar Aalto’s 1936 glass vase stands out as a highlight of Scandinavian design.
 Though Finland is not technically part of Scandinavia, its language and culture does borrow from its nearby Nordic neighbors and demonstrates the streamlined, elegant and simple aesthetic valued by the Scandinavian design movement.

 Alvar Aalto first sketched the vase to enter into a contest for the Karhula-Iittala glass company, and the design was added to a collection of items he and his wife Aina created for the Savoy restaurant in Helsinki.
-The prototype had a fascinating start, with Aalto blowing glass into a mold made from wood sticks stuck in mud, allowing the molten glass to escape the edges and become its signature wavy shape.
-It’s reported that Aalto was inspired by an Eskimo woman’s traditional costume (indeed, that’s the note on the bottom of his sketch), though his last name translates in Finnish to “wave” and has long been thought a rather fortunate coincidence.
+The prototype had a fascinating start, with Aalto blowing glass into a mold made from wood sticks stuck in mud, allowing the molten glass to escape the edges and gain its signature wavy shape.
+It’s reported that Aalto was inspired by an Eskimo woman’s traditional costume (indeed, that’s the note on the bottom of his sketch).
+However, his last name actually translates in Finnish to “wave,” long thought a rather fortunate coincidence.

 “We should work for simple, good, undecorated things”